 A link between diabetes and low testosterone is well established.
 Men with diabetes are more likely to have low testosterone.
 And men with low testosterone are more likely to later develop diabetes.
 Testosterone helps the body's tissues take up more blood sugar in response to insulin.
 Men with low testosterone more often have insulin resistance: they need to produce more insulin to keep blood sugar normal.

 As many as half of men with diabetes have low testosterone, when randomly tested.
 Scientists aren't sure whether diabetes causes low testosterone, or the other way around.
-More research is needed, but short-term studies show testosterone replacement may improve blood sugar levels and obesity in men with low testosterone.

 Obesity and Low Testosterone

 Obesity and low testosterone are tightly linked.
 Obese men are more likely to have low testosterone.
 Men with very low testosterone are also more likely to become obese.